VISIT OUR NATION'S CAPITAL

 - Home Address

-Public tours of the Pentagon are available by appointment with a minimum of thirty days advanced notice.
+Public tours of the Pentagon are available Monday through Friday between 10am and 4pm, by appointment with a minimum of thirty days advanced notice.
 Group tours of five or more individuals from an educational institution (K-12, college, or home school) may book tours through the Pentagon directly by calling (703) 697-1776 or by e-mail.
-For those who do not meet these requirements, please contact my office at (202) 225-7772 so that I may assist you in scheduling a tour.
+For those who do not meet these requirements, please contact my office at (202) 225-7772 or by email so that I may assist you in scheduling a tour.

 U.S. Department of the Interior Tour

 The U.S. Department of the Interior (DOI), with eight bureaus, is the nation's principal conservation agency, charged with the mission "to protect and provide access to our Nation's natural and cultural heritage and honor our trust responsibilities to Indian tribes and our commitments to island communities."
-The Department of Interior tour is an all day tour and has limited availability.
+The Department of Interior tour is an all day tour and are limited to groups of five or fewer.
 Specifically, the tour takes you to the destinations below.
 Please note that at various times some destinations may be closed for renovation:

-To request a Department of Interior tour please send an e-mail to Jacquelyn.Anderson@mail.house.gov in my D.C. office, and include the information below.
+To request a Department of Interior tour please send an e-mail to Madison.Albrecht@mail.house.gov in my D.C. office at least two months in advance, and include the information below.